-During the three months ended March 31, 2012, upon the completion of the January and March financing (see Note 6), the Company issued an aggregate of 7,390,292 warrants to purchase the Company's common stock.
-In computing diluted net loss per share, no effect has been given to such shares as their effect would be anti-dilutive.
+During the six months ended June 30, 2012, upon the completion of the January and March financing (see Note 6), the Company issued warrants to purchase an aggregate 7,390,292 shares of the Company's common stock.
+In addition, in May 2012, the Company issued to employees options to acquire an aggregate of 3,500,000 shares of the Company's common stock (see Note 8).
+In computing diluted net loss per share, no effect has been given to such options and warrants as their effect would be anti-dilutive.